shyankhazeni/shyankhazeni.github.io/index.md

     Lab 6, part 1 was a favorite because I this was the first lab that produced a pattern which was one step closer to outputting a picture.
     I used the increment operator in a way that I have not thought of before which expanded my ability to aproach problems.
+I also enjoyed playing around with different patterns.

 * Lab 6 Part 2